 3) Keep an up-to-date a website.

 Websites can be accessed by any of your previous clientele, and provide a great link of communication.
 Not only should you provide information about your business, but you may also want to include information such as tips, and articles.
-Visit NetID(www.netid.co.za) about getting an affordable and do it yourself website and hosting.
+Visit YOLAto get a free or an affordable do it yourself website and hosting.

 4) Simple: Write thank you notes to your clients.